How to choose and wear a legend: the souvenir jacket or sukajan

 However, it is not only that: the sukujan also reflects the sensitivity of the person who wears it.

-men's shiny tiger embroidered jacket cap
+men's tiger embroidered shiny jacket cap

 What saves the souvenir jacket from falling into the abyss of vulgar pieces, like the dragon shirt for example, is having on its side the weight of history and references to American and Japanese cultures.

-What has become of the souvenir jacket today?
+What happened to the souvenir jacket today?

-So yes, we could say that the historical context no longer being the same by definition, these jackets no longer have the same flavor.
+So yes, we could say that the historical context is no longer the same by definition, these jackets no longer have the same flavor.
 And that's not wrong.
 But the fact remains that they are still beautiful objects with a story worthy of being told (if we exclude the most fashionable versions aimed at generation Z).

 In Japan

-japanese sitting barrier mask souvenir jacket
+Japanese sitting barrier mask souvenir jacket

 Gauthier Borsarello :